sambooo/dropbox-s3/README.md

+# dropbox-s3

+A simple utility that uploads Dropbox screenshots to an Amazon S3 bucket.
+Install with `$ go get github.com/sambooo/dropbox-s3`.

+## Config

-Export the following in `.env` (or otherwise), replacing keys as appropriate:
+Export the following in `.env` (or any other filename), replacing keys as appropriate:

 ```shell
 export AWS_ACCESS_KEY="ABCDEFGHIJKL"